DennisSchmitz/Jovian_archive/README.md

   - Remove the EBV contig via `awk '{print >out}; />chrEBV/{out="EBV.fa"}' out=nonEBV.fa genome.fa` ([source](https://unix.stackexchange.com/questions/202514/split-file-into-two-parts-at-a-pattern)).
   - Remove `EBV.fa` and replace `genome.fa` with `nonEBV.fa` via `rm EBV.fa; mv nonEBV.fa genome.fa`
   - Activate the `Jovian_helper` environment via `source activate Jovian_helper` and index the updated `genome.fa` file via `bowtie2-build --threads 10 genome.fa genome.fa`.
 - When you run a Jovian analysis, update the pathing information to your cleaned and bowtie2 indexed `genome.fa` file in [profile/pipeline_parameters.yaml](profile/pipeline_parameters.yaml).

-#### Virus-Host interaction database
-- Download the Virus-Host database (Mihara et al. 2016) via...
-  - ```cd [desired_database_location]; wget ftp://ftp.genome.jp/pub/db/virushostdb/virushostdb.tsv```
-- When you run a Jovian analysis, update the pathing information to the Virus-Host interaction table in [profile/pipeline_parameters.yaml](profile/pipeline_parameters.yaml) to your local pathing.

 ### Setup Jupyter Notebook user profile
 Run `jovian --configure-jupyter` and when it asks about overwriting default config reply `y` and press `enter`.

 ### Starting the Jupyter Notebook server process
-- Open a Linux terminal and navigate to the root via `cd /`
-- Start the Jupyter Notebook server via `jupyter notebook`.
-NB Keep this proces runnning for as long as you want to access these Jupyter Notebooks Reports.
+A Jupyter Notebook server process can be started with the command `bash jovian --start-jupyter`.
-- The above command should give your a link that you can access via your browser, please open this link from your work station.
-If you cannot find this link, you can run `jupyter notebook list` from a seperate terminal to generate it.
+You will be provided with a link that you can access via your web browser.
+Please open this link from your work station.
+If you cannot find this link, run `jupyter notebook list` from a separate terminal to generate it.

 ### Configuration for remote and grid computers
 - If you run the pipeline on a remote computer (e.g. server/HPC or grid) you need the system admins of those systems to make Jupyter Notebook accessible to your local computer.